korbonits/korbonits.github.io/_posts/2020-04-01-quarantine-physics.md

 # National Poetry (Writing) Month

-This is a poem in a series of poems during April, 2020, for #NationalPoetryMonth and #NationalPoetryWritingMonth
+This is a poem in a series of poems during April, 2020, for #NationalPoetryMonth and #NaPoWriMo #NaPoWriMo2020

 My [NationalPoetryWritingMonth post]({% post_url 2020-03-31-national-poetry-writing-month %}).